The History of The Gables

 The Gables has always been a little hard to ignore.
 Larger than most homes in town, with its tower rising above the street and its deep front porch facing Wilson, it naturally captured the imagination of the neighbourhood kids.
 And, as often happens with old houses, a few stories began to circulate.
 Nothing too certain, of course.
 Just the occasional whisper that strange things had happened there over the years.
 It is the kind of house that seems to collect stories naturally.
 Some of those stories are simply part of Tottenham history.
 Others tend to be shared with a slightly lowered voice and a knowing smile.
 After all, a house that has stood this long has seen a great deal of life pass through its rooms.

-A Few Friendly Ghosts
+A Friendly Ghost

 Flora Jean Cameron (née Gilchrist) Matthews

-Born: November 9, 1928 (Toronto)
+Born November 9, 1928 — Toronto